asko123/deepseekocr/README.md

 - `coordinates`: Array of 4 integers [left, top, right, bottom]
 - `confidence`: Float between 0.0 and 1.0
 - `table_data`: 2D array (list of lists) present only when type is "table"
+- `table_metadata`: Object present only when type is "table" containing:
+  - `rows`: Integer count of table rows
+  - `columns`: Integer count of table columns
+  - `is_complex`: Boolean indicating complex structure (merged cells, nested tables, etc.)
+  - `has_merged_cells`: Boolean indicating presence of merged cells

 **Data Ordering:**
 Blocks appear in the original document reading order (top-to-bottom, left-to-right).

+**Complex Table Support:**
+The pipeline detects and handles complex table structures including merged cells, multi-row headers, and nested tables.
+Complex tables are flagged in `table_metadata.is_complex`.

 ## Error Reporting